skip to content

 Study on sexualized discrimination and violence in universities and research institutions

-The University of Cologne is participating in an EU-wide research project on sexualized discrimination and violence in universities and research institutions.
-It aims to gain comprehensive knowledge about the mechanisms and effects of sexualized discrimination and violence and to develop appropriate concepts to counteract it.
+The University of Cologne is one of 46 institutions participating in the EU-wide research project UniSAFE on sexualized discrimination and violence in universities and research institutions.
+The study aims to gain comprehensive knowledge about the mechanisms and effects of sexualized discrimination and violence and to develop suitable concepts to counteract them.

 About the study